Dental Implants — Dayton, OH

 Understanding the Cost of Dental Implants

 Even patients who have been missing teeth for years might hesitate to commit to dental implants because they don’t want to spend lots of money.
-At Rahn Dental Group, we understand that completely, which is why we wouldn’t recommend dental implants unless we truly believed they were the best investment you could make in your smile – and they are!
+At Rahn Dental of Ohio, we understand that completely, which is why we wouldn’t recommend dental implants unless we truly believed they were the best investment you could make in your smile – and they are!
 Keep reading below to learn some of the factors affecting the cost of dental implants in Dayton.
 Then, discover how you might be able to afford this treatment that could vastly improve your smile and quality of life.

 The Parts of Your Dental Implant